Water and Light

 E. Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

 In order to ensure that tap water is safe to drink, the Missouri Department of Natural Resources prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Department of Health regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+The Department of Health's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 Columbia’s source water protection plan and the complete water testing results can be downloaded or request a copy by calling 573-874-7325.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised people with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA and Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline, 800-426-4791.